jerboa88/Playlist-Archiver-for-Spotify/README.md

 #### [copy-playlist.py]
 This is the main script that copies a playlist.
 It takes in the ID of the input playlist and the name of the output playlists, and copies all the tracks from the input playlist to the output playlist.
 If the output playlist does not exist, it will be created.

+You can also set the input playlist ID to `saved_tracks` to make a copy of your 'Liked Songs' playlist.

 You can include [strftime format codes] in the output playlist name to include the date/time in the name.
 For example, `Discover Weekly - %Y-%m-%d` will create a new playlist with the name `Discover Weekly - 2025-01-01`.

 ```